 End- users who obtain display-only access to CGS Data by virtue of an Authorized Distributor's on-line screen display either through a terminal or website (as distinguished from receipt of the CGS Data from the Authorized Distributor in downloadable, bulk or machine readable format), do not have to enter into a license agreement with CGS or pay any license fees to CGS.

 Additionally, CGS waives the license fees for an end-user customer who receives access to CGS Data from an Authorized Distributor in machine readable or downloadable format (e.g., a datafeed or other bulk delivery method) but maintains fewer than 500 securities containing CGS Data in its internal database.

 Can firms take CGS Data from public sources and create their own database without signing a license agreement with CGS?

-CGS identifiers are publicly available in some offering documents and from other sources.
-Firms can elect to collect this information and store it in their databases for limited internal use only; firms may not distribute any unlicensed CGS data to their customers in any format.
-CGS’s experience, however, has been that the CGS data generally has not come from publicly available sources but rather from other sources such as a CGS Authorized Distributor.
-Most users of CGS data prefer to enter into a license agreement with CGS for authorized use and to enjoy the benefits of the functionality of downloadable, timely and accurate data (either from CGS directly or from an Authorized Distributor).
+CGS Data is publicly available in some offering documents and from other sources.
+Firms can elect to collect this information and store it in their internal databases for non-commercial use, provided that the source of such information permitted the reproduction and use of such information.
+However, CGS's experience has been that the CGS data generally has not come from publicly available sources but rather from other sources such as a CGS Authorized Distributor or through improperly scraping websites of CGS customers with valid CGS’ licenses.
+Most end-user customers of CGS Data prefer to enter into a license agreement with CGS for authorized use and to enjoy the benefits of the integrity and functionality of downloadable, timely and accurate data (either from CGS directly or from an Authorized Distributor).

 How does a license agreement work when an end-user customer receives CGS data from several Authorized Distributors?